southy404/spaq/README.md

 ### Athlete

 Athlete card order is stored in the backend using `StatCard.order`.

-This means:

-- drag & drop order survives reload
-- order is consistent across sessions/devices
+This means drag & drop order survives reload and is consistent across sessions and devices.

 ### Coach

 Coach card order is stored locally in `localStorage` per athlete.

-This means:

-- coach can personalize their own view
-- it survives reload in the same browser
-- it does not affect athlete card order
-- it is not synced across devices
+This means the coach can personalize their view, it survives reload in the same browser, but is not synced across devices and does not affect athlete card order.

 ---